trivediayush/Sentiment-Analysis-ML/README.md

 ## Overview
 This project leverages machine learning and natural language processing (NLP) techniques to classify mental health-related text into various emotional and psychological statuses.
 With a dataset of over 50,000 entries, this project provides insights into the potential for AI in mental health analysis.

-Key highlights include:
-- Classifying text into seven mental health statuses.
-- Comparing multiple machine learning models for performance.
-- Visualizing results through charts and word clouds.

 ## Features
-1. Sentiment analysis of mental health-related text.
+1. Sentiment analysis of mental health.
 2. Comparison of four machine learning models:
    - Bernoulli Naive Bayes
    - Decision Tree